 GinicurD=GiniProbposteriordd∈D#5

 where W is a set of numerical weight and Wsum is the sum of the elements in W. D represents all candidate RDs and Probposteriord is the posterior probability of disease d.
-HcurD and GinicurD can represent the uncertainty and purity of the diagnostic status.
-For a candidate phenotype p within real-time diagnostic status, its conditional entropy and information gain can be calculated as:
+For a candidate phenotype p, its conditional entropy and information gain can be calculated as:

 HcurDp=&γ*HProbposteriord*Prpdd∈D+&1-γ*HProbposteriord*Prpdd∈D#6